 The Civil War is responsible for more than 1,030,000 casualties (three percent of the population), including approximately 620,000 soldier deaths—two-thirds by disease.
 The war accounted for more casualties than all other US wars combined.

 Here are some other sobering US casualty statistics from major conflicts * (as of July 29, 2020):

 - American Civil War: 498,332

 - World War II: 405,399

 * Statistics vary greatly depending upon the source.
-In most cases, the numbers above reflect those from the US Department of Defense.
+In most cases, the numbers above reflect those from the Congressional Research Service.